cncf/kubernetes-community-days/planning/content-management.md

 * Provide constructive post-event feedback with concrete advice

 ## Laying out your agenda
 * Use this helpful [dymanic agenda builder](https://docs.google.com/spreadsheets/d/1y_QZdKGMja1YZnpkPSNxQQHBmK1TBN_NUW9kStdrTQk/edit?usp=sharing) Katie mentions in the above video.
-This assists in creating the agenda for your event.
+This assists in creating the agenda for your event
+* Do your best to have at least 10 minutes inbetween each session.
+This is not only helpful for speaker transitions, but for attendees to walk from session to session
+* Please assure that your keynote lineup is not more than 50% sponsored talks

 ## Help with the Sessionize Platform
 * Help Center Resources: https://sessionize.com/playbook/